Gravitational Wave Generation via the Einstein-Langevin Equation: Concluding Statements

-In this study, we applied the Einstein-Langevin equation to a contracting volume encapsulating a coalescing binary system.
-Our primary motivation was to explore whether graviton fluctuations, modeled as first-order perturbations, could exhibit stochastic behavior analogous to Brownian motion during coalescence.
-To enable numerical analysis, we reformulated the original second-order differential equation (Eq. [\ref{eleq}]) into a first-order Langevin-like equation, simplifying the dissipation kernel into a three-fold integral representing an effectively constant dissipation force.
+In this study, we applied the Einstein-Langevin equation to the interior of a CCB mass-shell model with a contracting volume.
+Our primary motivation was to explore whether the enclosed first-order metric perturbations, modeled as graviton fluctuations, could exhibit stochastic behavior analogous to Brownian motion during coalescence.
+To enable numerical analysis, we reformulated the original second-order differential equation (Eq. [\ref{eleq}]) into a first-order Langevin-like equation, simplifying the role of the dissipation kernel as an effectively constant dissipation force.

-To establish a connection between this stochastic approach and gravitational wave dynamics, Section \ref{quantder} introduced a Hubble-like parameter specific to binary coalescence, incorporating dependencies on osculating eccentricity, semi-latus rectum, and Gaussian radius at different inspiral phases.
-Through a renormalization-based regularization, we extracted a constant, non-zero solution from otherwise divergent integrals.
-This allowed for a discretized numerical simulation of graviton fluctuations using a conditioned Einstein-Langevin equation, as detailed in Section \ref{numres}.
+To establish a connection between this stochastic approach and GW generation, Section \ref{quantder} introduced a Hubble-like parameter specific to compact binary coalescence, incorporating dependencies on observer time-dependent osculating eccentricity, semi-latus rectum, and the radius of the CCB mass shell.
+Through renormalization-based regularization schemes, we extracted a non-zero solution from otherwise divergent integrals.
+This enables a discretized numerical simulation of graviton fluctuations, as detailed in Section \ref{numres}.

-Panel (a) of Figures \ref{fig:gravits} and \ref{fig:gravits2} illustrates fluctuations bearing resemblance to macroscopic gravitational waveforms, particularly the buildup of sinusoidal perturbations at later timesteps and a sharp peak near the final pulse.
-This final ``kick'' in the simulation corresponds to an abrupt increase in graviton fluctuations, reflecting an intensified stochastic effect as coalescence nears.
-In the context of GW astrophysics, this behavior mirrors the exponential chirp characteristic of GW signals.
-Notably, these features arise consistently across both Gaussian noise and near-Gaussian $\alpha$-stable noise, reinforcing the robustness of the modeled framework.

-The numerical results demonstrate that our stochastic iteration scheme, implemented in the main text in \textit{Wolfram Mathematica}, generates signals with log-linear chirp structures that can trend downward ($x_l<x_0$, Figure \ref{fig:gravits}) or upward ($x_l>x_0$, Figure \ref{fig:gravits2}).
-While the inherent randomness of noise generation precludes exact figure reporduction, the essential waveform characteristics remain consistent, underscoring how increased graviton kinematics influence signals in the late stages of coalescence.
-The net displacement behavior (whether returning to or deviating from $x_0$) provides further insight into the interaction of fluctuating gravitons within a barrier-linear potential well.

-These findings support the broader heuristic exploration of graviton fluctuations in GW formation.
-The renormalized dissipation kernel -- akin to screening techniques in quantum field theory -- allows for a meaningful stochastic interpretation of graviton fluctuations.
-Although this approach does not claim to redefine gravitational waves as graviton fluctuations -- that assertion remains a hypothesis --, it offers a computationally feasible framework for investigating graviton-scale perturbations.
-Furthermore, the code structure is versatile and readily translatable into multiple programming languages, including \textit{Python} and \textit{C}, facilitating further refinement and cross-disciplinary exploration.